Anjeshbharti/Induction-/README.md

  <br>Our NSET Director introduced us to it's astonishing history, emphasizing its 70 years of shaping brilliant minds.
  <br> I learned some essential lesson
+<br> Then we all students visited their department ( according to their branch ) with our allotted Mentors